 - Press F28 twice (toggling on then off).
-This resets the smoke volume, Audio volume and lights back to their defaults - Send a decimal "64" to CV8 for a Feature Reset.
-This also resets Audio volume, smoke Smoke volume and light settings. - Send a decimal "128" to Cv8 to reset only the address values back to the Factory Default settings.
-Factory Default Short address is 3 and long address is 3333 (or the cab number on some early models), reset only address values back to factory default unsure of the engine address you can apply the 55-55-55 reset (send a value of 55 to CV55 to engine address 55).
-In order for this to work correctly the engine's address must NOT be 55.
-The engine will need to be sitting at some address other than 55.
+This resets the smoke, volume and lights back to their defaults - Send a decimal 64 for a Feature Reset.
+This resets volumes, smoke and light settings. - Send a decimal 128 to reset only address values back to factory default - This is the same as writing 55 to CV55 to engine address 55

+Note: The engine address has to be something other than address 55 RailKing Subway w/ Proto-Sound® 3.0